craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Outlook**, signed in as Amy.

-1. Send an e-mail to an external address that you have access to (for example, an outlook.com or gmail.com address).
+1. Send an e-mail to alias@outlook.com.

 1. Send an email to Holly.

-1. Open a web browser and sign in to your external address and verify the disclaimer has been added.
+1. Open a web browser and sign in to alias@outlook.com  and verify the disclaimer has been added.

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.